jcjohnson/torch-rnn/README.md

 # torch-rnn
-torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level language modeling similar to [char-rnn](https://github.com/karpathy/char-rnn).
+torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level and word-level language modeling similar to [char-rnn](https://github.com/karpathy/char-rnn).

 You can find documentation for the RNN and LSTM modules [here](doc/modules.md); they have no dependencies other than `torch`